reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 ## Creating Kafka Topics

-A topic must exist to start sending records to it.
+A topic must exist to start sending messages to it.
 Let`s now have a look at how we can create Kafka topics:

 ```java
 @Configuration